marcoalopez/marcoalopez.github.io/Resume.md

 - **Lopez-Sanchez MA** and Llana-Fúnez S (2015) An evaluation of different measures of dynamically recrystallized grain size for paleopiezometry or paleowattmetry studies. *Solid Earth* **6**: 475-495; https://doi.org/10.5194/se-6-475-2015 / [get the PDF !](http://www.solid-earth.net/6/475/2015/se-6-475-2015.pdf)

-- **Lopez-Sanchez MA**, Marcos A, Martínez FJ, Llana-Fúnez S, and Iriondo A (2015) Setting new constrains on the age of crustal-scale normal fault (Vivero Fault): Implications for the evolution of Variscan orogeny in the Iberian Massif. *International Journal of Earth Sciences* **104**: 927-962; https://doi.org/10.1007/s00531-014-1119-1 / [det the PDF !](https://github.com/marcoalopez/marcoalopez.github.io/blob/master/docs/2015_IJES_Lopez-Sanchez.pdf)
+- **Lopez-Sanchez MA**, Marcos A, Martínez FJ, Llana-Fúnez S, and Iriondo A (2015) Setting new constrains on the age of crustal-scale normal fault (Vivero Fault): Implications for the evolution of Variscan orogeny in the Iberian Massif. *International Journal of Earth Sciences* **104**: 927-962; https://doi.org/10.1007/s00531-014-1119-1 / [get the PDF !](https://github.com/marcoalopez/marcoalopez.github.io/blob/master/docs/2015_IJES_Lopez-Sanchez.pdf)

 - **Lopez-Sanchez MA**, Iriondo A, Marcos A, and Martínez FJ (2015) A U-Pb zircon age (479±5 Ma) from the uppermost layers of the Ollo de Sapo Fm near Viveiro (NW Spain): implications for the duration of rifting-related Cambro-Ordovician volcanism in Iberia. *Geological Magazine* **152**: 341-350; https://doi.org/10.1017/S0016756814000272 / [get the PDF !](https://github.com/marcoalopez/marcoalopez.github.io/blob/master/docs/2015_GMag_Lopez-Sanchez.pdf)